yaowenqiang/learning_apache_maven/NOTES.md

 + Describes, configures and customizes a Maven Project
 + Maven read the pom.xml file to build a Project
-+ Defines the 'address' for the project antifact using a coordinate system
++ Defines the 'address' for the project artifact using a coordinate system
 + Specifies project information, plugins, goals, Dependencies and profiles

 #### Repositories